csinschools/codingcomp.io/README.md

 ### Start rails server

-TODO: lots of steps, probably
+TODO: lots of steps, probably.
+Gotcha: current node-sass doesn't seem to work with node 16.
+I've been using node 14.

 `bundle exec rails s`